dan-reznik/Ramanujan-Sato/README.md

 <img src="pics/ramanujan-sato.png" width="50%" style="display: block; margin: auto;" />

 The incredible thing about this formula is its exponential speed of convergence, owing to the \(396^(4k)\) term in the denominator.
+This also places high requirements on number representation precision.

-However, this term grows rather quickly and will quickly overflow floating-point numbers in most programming languages.
+Even for small k, this term will quickly require more significant digits than provided by floating-point numbers in most programming languages.
 As an example, suppose k=4.
-53-bit doubles in R can represent up to 22 significant
+R uses 53-bit doubles, which can represent up to 22 significant digits:
-digits:

 ``` r
 print(396^(4*4),digits=22)